pranv/clockwork_rnn/README.md

 Upon studying the gradient norm, it was stupid to start the master clock at 1, instead of 0.
 Thus all experiments from the past 12 days or more - according to the Github commit is useless.

+Current best: Single Layer Clockwork RNN Symmetric Clock Rates, with about 1.4 million parameters, without dropout gave test CE loss of about **1.4**, which equals to about **2 BPC**.
+Current state of the art, which I belive is the Grid LSTM paper from Google DeepMind reported BPC of **1.47**

 ## Modified CWRNN

 It is now apparent that CWRNN is actually Hierarchical Subsampling Networks  (HSNs).
 And when the blocks of the recurrent weight matrix form a perticular pattern, they are almost the same thing as seq2seq.